-On November 12, 2009, the IASB issued IFRS 9 "Financial Instruments" as the first step in its project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
+On November 12, 2009, the IASB issued and on December 16, 2011 amended IFRS 9 "Financial Instruments" as the first step in its project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
 IFRS 9 introduces new requirements for classifying and measuring financial assets.
-Those requirements must be applied starting January 1, 2013, with earlier adoption permitted including for 2009.
-The IASB intends to expand IFRS 9 during 2010 to add new requirements for classifying and measuring financial liabilities, derecognition of financial instruments, impairment, and hedge accounting.
-In October 2009 the IASB completed the first of the project by publishing requirements for classifying and measuring financial liabilities.
-It is expected that by the end of second quarter 2011.
-IFRS 9 will be a complete replacement for IAS 39 - mandatory for 2013 and optional in earlier years.
+Those requirements must be applied starting January 1, 2015, with earlier adoption permitted.
+The IASB intends to expand IFRS 9 to add new requirements for derecognition of financial assets, impairment, and hedge accounting.